andrew-leon/gateway/proj-reqs.md

 - [X] Modern ES6 variable declarations used (let, const)
 - [X] GitHub repo has more than one significant commit from each studentURL
 - [X] Naming convention throughout HTML & CSS is consistent (ie. kabob-case) or follows a known pattern (ie. BEM)
+- [X] Site is live on GH Pages, Netlify, or student’s own

 You will also be given a general mark on how well you adhere to best practices mentioned in class.
 Best practices include but may not be limited to: